neeharika-kotimreddy/cs3300-datavisual/README.md

 ### Dependencies

 Before running the project, ensure you have:
-- A modern web browser (e.g., Chrome, Firefox).
+- A modern web browser.
 - Access to the following files (included in the repo):
   - `budget_data.csv`
   - `budget_history_inflation_adj.csv`